ijpradhan/RepData_PeerAssessment1/PA1_template.md

 2. **date**: The date on which the measurement was taken in YYYY-MM-DD format
 3. **interval**: Identifier for the 5-minute interval in which measurement was taken

-Next, I will read this data into a dataframe and inspect the structure of the data
+Next, lets read this data into a dataframe and inspect the structure of the data

 ```r
 dat = read.csv('activity.csv', header = T)